LeoSaucedo/cog-nizance-old/story/Act_1_Meeting_Gilbert.md

 #### For documents discovered & next phase of Act

 `(Box 1):` *Experiment 19.6.8.9 (Day 234): 12. seems docile after the routine of tranquilization.
 The gills have fully developed on 12.’s cervical region, the faintly purple tinted webbing has expanded between each finger.
-Such may be useful in the future, but this isn’t ensured.
+Such may be useful in the future, but this isn’t ensured.*

 `(Box 2):` *Experiment  1.7.10.12(Day 543): 7.
 Has been rejecting water as a whole.
 Dehydration is notable in the life form of said experiment, as water is a harmful element against the constant flammable abilities she contains.
 7.’s death due to this seemingly unfixable error would not be surprising.

 `(Box 3):` *Experiment  22.14.2.7 (Day 1004): 4.
 Remains to stay amid the shadows of his cell.
-Light causes harm to 4., and upon shining any light around the milky white optics of said experiment causes a state of temporary blindness.
+Light causes harm to 4., and upon shining any light around the milky white optics of said experiment causes a state of temporary blindness.*

 `(Box 4):` *Experiment 5.6.2.3 (Day 1560): 5.
 Has gone terribly wrong.
 The original aim for granting 5.
 With the ability to display superhuman strength has given 5. impossibly bloated limbs that resemble muscle.
-However, these limbs prove to be too big for 5.’s frail physique to burden, rendering him immobile and furthermore useless to our program overall.
+However, these limbs prove to be too big for 5.’s frail physique to burden, rendering him immobile and furthermore useless to our program overall.*

 `(Box 5):` *Experiment 21.23.16.4 (Day 2067): 21.
 Has grown ears bigger than the average human—measured roughly estimated to be a foot in height and half a foot in width.
-21. Is contained within a soundproof chamber, and no one is allowed within her domain due to the smallest of sounds causing major discomfort to 21..
+21. Is contained within a soundproof chamber, and no one is allowed within her domain due to the smallest of sounds causing major discomfort to 21...*

 `(Box 6):` *Experiment 19.8.22.2 (Day 2456): 19. is reluctant to sufficing our demands.
 19. has attempted to utilize her convertible gaseous exterior to escape a multitude of times.
 If she continues to follow this line of behavior, then it would seemingly be within our best interest to permanently eliminate 19. from our program.*